 - For statutory and regulatory compliance

-- In addition to this we may use your data for wealth screening, research and profiling.
-Our purpose is to gain a better understanding of how we should engage with you, and tailor our communications more effectively and appropriately.
+In addition to this we may use your data for research and profiling.
+Philanthropy is vital to Evelina London to ensure we can continue to provide the best care for our young patients and undertake translational research which goes above and beyond to find cures to life-limiting conditions.
+Research and profiling are activities which enable Evelina to achieve this as they allow us to gain a better understanding of who we should engage with, how we should engage with you, and tailor our communications more effectively and appropriately.
 This also helps us make informed decisions about our fundraising strategy and ensure our internal resources and investments are used as effectively as possible.
 Our objective is to ensure any approaches we make to you are respectful, professional and are based on evidence that you might be interested in our work, providing you with the best experience we can.
 Please read below for more information:

 Profiling – this could include analysis of financial, philanthropic and other personal data we hold on you to assess the likelihood that you might wish to engage with us, as well as broader data analysis.
 This analysis helps us to gain a better understanding of how to approach you, of your interests, and of broader demographic, geographic and engagement trends amongst our supporters.
 This process is not solely automated processing and always contains manual assessment to ensure we are making correct assumptions from the analysis.

-In order to comply with our legal obligations under CC20, as well as regulation such as the Charity Commission’s ‘Know Your Donor Policy and the Fundraising Regulator’s Code of Practice, we may also undertake due diligence research to assess the source of funds for donations and to ensure that we are robustly considering ethical and reputational risks to our organisations.
-We consider this processing to be a legal obligation and thus are relying on this as a lawful basis for processing data under GDPR.
+In order to comply with our legal obligations and Charity regulations such as the Charity Commission’s CC20 and ‘Know Your Donor Policy and the Fundraising Regulator’s Code of Practice, we may also undertake due diligence research to assess the source of funds for donations and to ensure that we are robustly considering ethical and reputational risks to our organisation.
+As above, we consider this processing to be a legal obligation and thus are relying on this as a lawful basis for processing data under Data Protection Act 2018.

 Who has access to your personal information?

-Your personal information is stored on our database which is password protected and access is limited to staff working in Fundraising and Supporter Development, Guy’s and St Thomas’ Charity and some trusted subcontracted parties.
+Your personal information is stored on our database which is password protected and access is limited to staff working in Fundraising and Supporter Development, Guy’s & St Thomas’ Foundation and some trusted subcontracted parties.
+Additionally, fundholders and administrators of Special Purpose Funds (funds set up to support a specific purpose within Guy’s & St Thomas’ Foundation’s purpose) such as MPN Voice, may be given access to your data to support the administration of that fund.

 We may pass your information to our third party service providers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process donations and send out mailings).
 When we use third party service providers, we only disclose information necessary to deliver that service and there will always be a contract in place to ensure your information is kept secure.
 We will not share or sell your data to third parties to use for their own purposes unless we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.